gabrielezed/simple-rag-script/README.md

   * **Real-time Streaming Responses:** See the LLM's answers generated token-by-token for a responsive, real-time experience.
   * **Persistent Conversational Context:** Remembers your conversation history in named sessions, allowing for multi-turn dialogue and follow-up questions.
   * **Runtime Session Settings:** Temporarily modify LLM parameters like temperature during a session using the `!settings` command.
+  * **Robust Error Handling:** Intelligently detects missing model-specific dependencies and guides the user on how to install them.
   * **Modular Architecture:** Core logic is separated into specialized modules for easy maintenance and extension.
   * **Fully Configurable:** Centralized `config.json` file to manage all important parameters.
   * **Dual Embedding Modes:** Choose between a fast, local `sentence-transformers` model or using your LM Studio server's embedding endpoint.